The Chewy – Racing Car

 Thoroughly Modern E Type

 While styling is both visceral and functional, the shape of the new and classic Jaguar sports cars is what grabs the prospective buyer, and turns him into an owner.
-Technology and reliability have always been what delights or dismays him or her and turns them into a satisfied, or dissatisfied customer.
+Technology and reliability have always been what delight or dismay him or her and turn them into a satisfied, or dissatisfied customer.

-Had only the later technology developed by jaguar for the V-12 engine been available in the days of the series III E Type, it would have been the per-eminent sports car until Jaguar decided to stop making it.
+Had only the later technology developed by Jaguar for the V-12 engine been available in the days of the series III E Type, it would have been the pre-eminent sports car until Jaguar decided to stop making it.
 The reliable power and low maintenance of a Jaguar Sport V-12 as made in 1990’s can make quite an improvement to the Series III E Type experience.
 Mr. Victor D’Souza of Victor’s Service Center, Inc., of San Antonio, Texas, has built the thoroughly modern E Type to prove this hypothesis.
 Utilizing a 6.0 liter V-12 from a circa 1994 XJ12 donor car for the basic engine with selected performance upgrades, a modern E Type has been developed and refined for road rally and reliable, daily “sport commuting”.
 As of 2007 the car has successfully competed five times in a road rally sponsored by Club Jaguar Mexico called La Carrera Del Golfo al Pacifico.
-This road rally is one of those two day touring rallies with a round trip of over 3,000 miles from San Antonio over an eight day period.
+This road rally is one of those two-day touring rallies with a round trip of over 3,000 miles from San Antonio over an eight day period.
 In 2007 Victor D’Souza took first place in class in an acceleration test at La Carrera del Golfo al Pacifico.
 Lessons learned from this rally have resulted in upgrades virtually every year, with one of the last ones being a multi-disc clutch to handle the torque provided by this engine.
-While AJ6 Engineering provided a high performance control unit form the UK, Victor had to manually shorten the engine wiring harness of approximately to dozen wires to reach only to the back seat of a 2+2, rather than to a boot of an XJ12.
+While AJ6 Engineering provided a high-performance control unit from the UK, Victor had to manually shorten the engine wiring harness of approximately two dozen wires to reach only the back seat of a 2+2, rather than the boot of an XJ12.

 The only amenity this car does not need is an excellent stereo system.
 It provides what its owner describes as its own “symphony of Cylinders”.
 A customized set of quadruple resonators, also procured from the UK, are the only restriction and pipe up the aforementioned symphony.
 You can hear the growl of this cat from quite a distance away, or it can be smooth and slow as it sneaks up on you!!